yt-project/yt/doc/source/developing/releasing.rst

 Once these files have been updated, commit these updates and submit a pull request targeting the branch that will be released.
 This is the commit we will tag for the release.
+After a major or minor release is complete, the version numbers on ``main`` should be updated to reflect development version via another pull request.

 .. _tagging-a-release: